teltec/Everest/README.md

 ## Future Work

-- Support pre/post command execution;
 - Upload/Download retry policy (with exponential backoff) - See http://docs.aws.amazon.com/general/latest/gr/api-retries.html
 - Automatically send reports upon failure or completion;
 - Improve concurrency;
 - Limit bandwidth;
 - Restore files to a specified point in time;
 - Add lifecycle rules to transition to Glacier after a configurable amount of days - Note that object restoration from an archive can take up to five hours;
+- Attempt to make abstractions more developer friendly;

 ## Licensing Policy

 We try our best to comply with all requirements imposed by the licenses we directly or indirectly use.
-If you believe we have infringed a license, please, let us know by opening an issue in our GitHub repository.
+If you believe we have infringed a license, please, let us know by opening an issue in our GitHub repository or contacting us directly.

 CC-BY-SA-3.0
 	[Creative Commons Wiki - Best practices for attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution#Examples_of_attribution)